OpenPhysProject/OpenPhys/HowToAddLessons.md

 views

 #### Add data.js file to new folder
-1. In app/content/Lesson1 you can find working data.js example.
+1. In the app/content/samples folder you will find a well documented data.js example.
-2. In the folder you created for your lesson, create a new file named data.js, or copy one of the existing files.
+2. In the folder you created for your lesson, create a new file named data.js, or copy an existing one.
 3. Edit the properties, which are mostly self explanatory.
   1. route is used for the subpath url and name spacing related views.
   2. primaryPathIndex is used to indicate a primary path through the content, and the